 Sometimes, you can get some pretty great tones, for whatever purposes, by using some great amplifier simulation plugins.

-Whether you’re a guitar player, bassist, DJ, instrumentalist, or even a vocalist – here are some great amp simulators for you to check out.
+Whether you’re a guitar player, bassist, DJ, instrumentalist, or even a vocalist – here the best amp simulators for you to check out.

 Although mostly focused on guitar-oriented music, you’re always free to experiment and use them for other purposes as well.
 Here it goes.

-A new product by Positive Grid, Bias FX 2 brings so many different options in creating one’s tone.
+A new product by Positive Grid, the Bias FX 2 amp sim brings a whole universe of options in creating one’s tone.

 It’s not a product focused on limited types of tones and musicians.